N3Cr0N/CodeIgniter-HMVC/README.md

 ## Server Requirements
-PHP version 5.6 or newer is recommended.
+- PHP version 5.6 or newer is recommended (We have include a backward function for each() and list() in HMVC, you can use PHP v5.6 or v7.2)

 ## Source Modular Extensions
 * [Wiredesignz](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc)